 1. Take advantage of Social Media

 You already follow 200 people on Twitter, so add in a couple more to get your daily dose of security.
 Find some reputable folks such as @secawareco, @SCMagazine, @SaferInternetEU and @humanhacker to get some good information to educate you and keep you in the know!
 Same thing for Facebook and LinkedIn – find some security companies to follow so you can get great security news, tips & tricks and such.
 You won’t even have to go in search of the info because it’ll just be in your daily newsfeed.
-We recommend Liking us, The Security Awareness Company, Cyber Security & Ethics & Stuff, the Electronic Frontier Foundation, and KnowB4.
+We recommend Liking us, The Security Awareness Company, the Electronic Frontier Foundation, and KnowB4.

 2. Talk to your Kids

 Whether your kids know more about computers than you, or it’s the other way around, you guys should talk.
 Find out what they do when they’re online.
 Discuss the risks of posting too much information on social networks.
 Ask them if they know how to tell if an email is real or legit.
 Kids under the age of 18 have their identities stolen all the time, and some kids even put their families at risk through risky online behavior.
 You wouldn’t let your kids run rampant around the neighborhood without knowing where they are, would you?
 Then why let them run around online without knowing what they’re doing?
 You might find that you can learn from each other during these conversations too 🙂 A win-win scenario, if you ask us.